 We kicked off our 1-year world journey by heading across the pond over to London, United Kingdom.
-A 5-day stay in London with kids allowed us to explore the city and bit of the surrounding area.
+5 days in London with kids allowed us to explore the city and a bit of the surrounding area.

 London has a vibe to the city that makes it extremely welcoming to families.
 It was easy to find local parks, playgrounds, and space for the kids to just be kids.
-We always tried to balance the touring with just being a kid type stuff.
+We always tried to balance the touring with just being kid-type stuff.

-In order of preference, from the kids, this is our Top 8 picks of Things to Do in London with Kids:
+In order of preference, from the kids, this is our best things to do in London with kids.

 What You'll Find in This Post